Laravel-Backpack/theme-skeleton/readme.md

 ## License

 This project was released under :license, so you can install it on top of any Backpack & Laravel project.
 Please see the [license file](license.md) for more information.

-However, please note that you do need Backpack installed, so you need to also abide by its [YUMMY License](https://github.com/Laravel-Backpack/CRUD/blob/master/LICENSE.md).
-That means in production you'll need a Backpack license code.
-You can get a free one for non-commercial use (or a paid one for commercial use) on [backpackforlaravel.com](https://backpackforlaravel.com).

 [ico-version]: https://img.shields.io/packagist/v/:kc:vendor/:kc:package.svg?style=flat-square
 [ico-downloads]: https://img.shields.io/packagist/dt/:kc:vendor/:kc:package.svg?style=flat-square